 If you do continue, know that there are two more sets of stairs to contend with.

-There is parking located at Sutro Baths and along Seal Rock Rd.
+There is free parking located at Sutro Baths and along Seal Rock Rd.

 Baker Beach

 Baker Beach is one of the best beaches in San Francisco.
-It’s the perfect place to relax on a sunny San Francisco day, with your toes in the sand, the crashing waves as your soundtrack, and the Golden Gate Bridge as your backdrop.
+Located in the Presidio of San Francisco, it’s the perfect place to relax on a sunny San Francisco day, with your toes in the sand, the crashing waves of the Pacific Ocean as your soundtrack, and the Golden Gate Bridge as your backdrop.
 Although fair warning, the closer you get to the Bridge the less clothing people will be wearing.
-Baker Beach is a bathing suit optional friendly.
+Baker Beach is a bathing suit optional.

 Marshall’s Beach